cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 The use of Riemann as a policy engine in Cloudify is an experimental feature and, as such, is not guaranteed to be forward-compatible.
 {{% /note %}}

-# Celery
+# Pika

-[Celery](http://www.celeryproject.org/) is a distributed task queue.
+[Pika](http://pika.readthedocs.io/en/latest/) is a pure-Python implementation of the AMQP 0-9-1 protocol.

-The Cloudify management worker, the deployment-specific agents and the host agents are based on Celery.
+The Cloudify management worker and the host agents are using `pika` to communicate with RabbitMQ.

 ## Management Worker (or Agent)